oOo0oOo/leanclient/README.md

 - **Fast**: Typically more than 99% of time is spent waiting.
 - **Parallel**: Easy batch processing of files using all your cores.

-Check out the [documentation](https://leanclient.readthedocs.io) for more information.

-## Work in Progress
+## Currently in Beta

 **Not compatible** with Lean 4.15.0 (stable) yet.

 - The API is almost stable.
-- There are many missing features.
+- There are missing features.
 - Needs more testing with different setups.
+- Any feedback is appreciated!

 ### Next Features